 The Puget Sound Estuarium was founded by the South Sound Estuary Association (SSEA) in 2007 as a result of community interest in creating opportunities for the public to learn about estuaries, geology, natural and cultural history, marine life, and human impact on the Puget Sound (largest estuary in the United States by volume and second largest by shoreline).

-In 2010 South Sound Estuary Association (SSEA) was granted federal 501 (c) (3) status and has been registered since 2007 as a non-profit corporation with Washington Secretary of State.
-SSEA is also registered as a Washington state charity.
+In 2010, we were granted federal 501 (c) (3) status and has been registered since 2007 as a non-profit corporation with Washington Secretary of State.
+South Sound Estuary Association (SSEA) DBA Puget Sound Estuarium is also registered as a Washington state charity.

 Our mission is to foster learning opportunities that inspire people of all ages to connect with, protect, and enjoy the unique estuary environment of south Puget Sound.

 An educated community that is engaged and inspired to promote the ongoing health, conservation, and restoration of south Puget Sound.

 - The Puget Sound Estuarium – a marine life discovery center, with saltwater aquariums, interactive learning, and rotating exhibits